 2. Blackbirds Tweeting

 There are a variety of birds hopping our trees and flowers in the neighborhood; but whenever I draw my window curtain in response to an early morning tweet, there is a blackbird looking for residential space in my window.
-Nothing more than a twig has ever stuck, so there’s more to hear than to see when the birds come around.
-Whatever they do or tweet, it is better to just lie there and enjoy their morning song.
+Nothing more than a twig ever sticks, so there’s more to hear than to see when the birds come around.
+Whatever they do or tweet, it is comforting to just lay there and enjoy their morning song.

 3. Bread Van Honking